kata-containers/agent/README.md

 to the guest kernel command line.
 For example, `agent.container_pipe_size=2097152` will set the stdout and stderr pipes to 2097152 bytes.

+## Uevent Netlink Socket Receive Buffer Size

+When hotplugging a huge size memory into the Kata VM, the kernel in the VM will produce a lot of memory object add uevents and send all these uevents to Kata agent by netlink socket.
+However, default netlink socket receive buffer size is 4KB, which is too small and can only hold 256 memory add uevents.
+If memory add uevents number is larger than 256, the left uevents can not be received and processed by Kata agent.

+The uevent netlink socket receive buffer size can be modified by specifying the `agent.netlink_recv_buf_size` flag to the guest kernel command line.
+For example, `agent.netlink_recv_buf_size=2MB` will set the uevent netlink socket receive buffer size to 2MB value. `agent.netlink_recv_buf_size` valid value range is `[4KB ~ 4MB]` and value can be set in human-readable memory format or pure digital number format(default memory unit is byte).

 [1]: https://github.com/firecracker-microvm/firecracker/blob/master/docs/vsock.md
 [2]: https://golang.org/pkg/time/#ParseDuration
 [3]: http://man7.org/linux/man-pages/man7/pipe.7.html